CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

   setup-x86_64.exe -q -P wget -P gcc-g++ -P make -P diffutils -P libmpfr-devel -P libgmp-devel -P libmpc-devel
   ```
 * Launch Cygwin-Terminal from its icon.

+#### Drive Access

+* To get to your Windows drive from Bash, type `cd /cygdrive/c/Users/YourUserName` or `cd c:/Users/YourUserName`.
+* To get to your Cygwin drive from Windows command prompt, type `cd c:\cygwin\home\youruser`.

+#### Cygwin Notes

+* If you have MinGW also installed, make sure that the Cygwin binaries are first in your `PATH`.
+If not, it will run the wrong GCC on the command line and you'll receive an error about `WinMain` not being found.

 ### MinGW